lextm/jekyll-theme-chirpy/_posts/2012-11-16-tritonmate-words-snmp-and-compact-framework.md

 .NET Compact Framework was a monster released by Microsoft.
 After so many years, we observed many of its disadvantages,

 1. It is a ill-designed subset of full .NET Framework.
 Even many methods/classes in core class library are not available in CF and developers have to fight hard to fill the gaps.
 1. It is strictly tied to Visual Studio/C#/VB.NET.
-The first time I heard about CF, I was using Borland’s .NET product (Delphi for .NET), where CF is not supported because Microsoft does not allow/license Borland to do it.
+The first time I heard about CF, I was using Borland's .NET product (Delphi for .NET), where CF is not supported because Microsoft does not allow/license Borland to do it.
 1. Windows Compact Edition and Windows Mobile loses its popularity (do they have any?) so quickly when new platforms (iOS and Android) arise.
 <!--more-->